 Develop new theories and interventions: The National Poverty Study infrastructure, once in place, will allow new interventions to be developed from the bottom-up on the basis of qualitative evidence on (a) the everyday lives of the extreme poor, moderately poor, and near-poor, (b) how they react to immediate or long-term need, and (c) how they engage with the informal (or formal) safety net.

-The simple conclusion: During the next several decades, Canada and the U.S. will be making major policy decisions on the safety net and labor market, decisions that will have to be reached without adequate evidence unless we develop an infrastructure for understanding how the poor live, make decisions, and react to policy changes.
+The simple conclusion: During the next several decades, the U.S. will be making major policy decisions on the safety net and labor market, decisions that will have to be reached without adequate evidence unless we develop an infrastructure for understanding how the poor live, make decisions, and react to policy changes.

-If the first main problem with U.S. and Canadian poverty measurement is that they privilege counting over understanding, the second main problem is that they operate under a monolithic, uniform conception of what poverty is.
+If the first main problem with U.S. poverty measurement is that they privilege counting over understanding, the second main problem is that they operate under a monolithic, uniform conception of what poverty is.
 With few exceptions, poverty policy is based on a single stylized image of poverty (i.e., urban concentrated poverty), a tendency that will be more easily resisted when the National Poverty Study is available.

-The results coming out of this 22-site design will allow Canada and the U.S. to test and assess existing and proposed policy against each poverty type.
+The results coming out of this design will allow the U.S. to test and assess existing and proposed policy against each poverty type.
 If our policy is sometimes anemic, it’s in part because our image of poverty is anemic: We can better develop policies that are matched to real need and tailored to real diversity once we better understand that real need and real diversity.

 It bears noting that local governments and agencies have also been very keen to participate in the National Poverty Study because they too find themselves obliged to run poverty policy in the blind.
 By virtue of the National Poverty Study, a wealth of evidence about poverty will become available at each site, making data-informed policy possible at the local level for the first time.
 This new resource additionally will provide rich opportunities for research and training among graduate students and other scholars.